Websoft9Archive/ansible-nextcloud/docs/else-troubleshooting.md

 This problem occurs if you install through IP, and then bind the domain name.
 To solve it, please change the IP address to the domain name in Nextcloud [Confuguration file](/stack-components.html#nextcloud).

-#### When install plug-in, there is an error "you don't have permission to access /admin/index.php"
+#### When install plug-in, is there an error "you don't have permission to access /admin/index.php"?

 Change DOSPageCount 2 into DOSPageCount 12 in /etc/httpd/conf.d/mod_evasive.conf